The timeline for the MATS Winter 2027 program is:

 Although MATS sometimes supports UC Berkeley-based mentors, MATS is an independent program and is not formally part of UC Berkeley.
 As such, MATS will not be providing student cards to our scholars.

 Decisions about remote participation are made on a case-by-case basis and depend primarily on mentor preferences, many of whom are open to the possibility, especially if you have family or other obligations that make in-person participation difficult.
+We strongly encourage in-person participation when possible, as a core part of the program experience comes from day-to-day interactions with your cohort and others in the broader AI safety ecosystem.

 During the main program, fellows should expect to meet with their mentor for at least one hour per week, with more frequent communication via Slack.
 The extent of mentor support will vary depending on the project and the mentor.